dlewis123/tsg-externship-1/README.md

 # tsg-externship-1
-This repository is the first exercise in the TSG Git Workshop
+This repository is for the Collaborative Git Exercise - Merge Conflicts